F.C. United of Manchester

 Founded in 2005 by Manchester United supporters opposed to American businessman Malcolm Glazer's takeover, F.C.
 United entered Division Two of the North West Counties Football League, earned three consecutive promotions and were promoted for a fourth time to National League North for the 2015–16 season.
 In cup competitions, F.C.
 United reached the second round of the FA Cup in 2010–11 and the fourth round of the FA Trophy in 2014–15.
 In 2019 they were relegated back to the Northern Premier League.

 After ground-sharing between 2005 and 2014 with Bury at Gigg Lane, F.C.
 United opened their own ground, Broadhurst Park in north-east Manchester, in May 2015.
 The team was managed by Karl Marginson from its formation in 2005 until October 2017.
 The current manager is Neil Reynolds, who took over as manager in October 2018 from David Chadwick who acted as temporary manager following Tom Greaves's resignation in August 2018.
 The club's regular kit colours are red shirts, white shorts and black socks.
-Their badge is based on the Manchester coat of arms and features a ship at sea and three stripes for the three rivers that flow through Manchester.
+Their badge is based on the Manchester coat of arms and features a ship at sea and a shield bearing Gules, three bendlets enhanced or, taken from the heraldic shield of Robert de Gresle, the first lord of the manor of Manchester (1174–1230) whose statue adorns the townhall in Albert square.

 After Heart of Midlothian and Exeter City, United is the third-largest fan-owned football club in the United Kingdom by number of members, and has one of the highest home attendances in English non-league football.
 The club is democratically run by its members who have equal voting rights and own one share each in the club.